You are here

 When Juanita Vaughn noticed a large lump two months after a mammogram reported normal results, her doctor sent her back for another screening and an ultrasound.
 Though the lump didn’t appear to be cancer, she elected to have it removed.
 Thank goodness she did.

 The cold symptoms just wouldn’t go away.
-Finally, Rita Chafin went to the doctor and was given a prescription of antibiotics.
-Still, the congestion and struggle to breathe continued, so her physician ordered a chest X-ray.
-Her world stopped when the results revealed a visible tumor in her lung.
-And it was malignant.
+Finally, Rita Chafin went to the doctor and got an antibiotic.
+Still, the congestion and struggle to breathe continued, so her doctor ordered a chest X-ray.
+Her world stopped when the results showed a malignant tumor in her lung.